-What recommendations and preventative measures are available for patients with prediabetes?
+What recommendations and preventative measures are available for patients

 The NDPP has been shown to be one of the more effective preventive measures to delay or prevent the onset of type 2 diabetes.
 These lifestyle change programs have a beneficial effect on weight, blood pressure, and lipid levels (increasing high-density lipoprotein cholesterol levels and lowering triglyceride levels).
-The AMA suggests the NDPP as an effective, evidence-based treatment option for prodiabetes.
+The AMA suggests the NDPP as an effective, evidence-based treatment option for prediabetes.

-A combination of lifestyle interventions (such as NDPP) that focus on nourishing foods and physical activity, and metformin have also demonstrated efficacy in preventing or delaying progression to diabetes in persons with prediabetes.
+A combination of lifestyle interventions (such as NDPP) that focus on nourishing foods and physical activity, and metformin have also demonstrated efficacy in preventing or delaying progression to diabetes in persons with predictable.

-Additionally, the CDC and AMA have partnered to create a comprehensive assessment and guided process, Prevent diabetes STAT (Screen, test, act-today), for providers to implement diabetes prevention strategies, including access to the NDPP.
+Additionally, the CDC and AMA have partnered to create a comprehensive assessment and guided process, Prevent diabetes STAT (Screen, test, act-today), for providers to implement diabetes prevention strategies, includin